 There is lots more insight to gain from Pinterest analytics, but hopefully these basic definitions can help you as you review your performance metrics.

-The New Pinterest Analytics: What You Need to Know
+The New Pinterest Analytics: How It Works

 The first thing you’ll notice is the design – clean and simple.
 It’s a huge improvement over the old dashboard.